dfranx/Portal2D/README.md

 We win by getting on green platform.

 ## Getting Started
-Following steps will show you how to build Portal2D on your machine.
+These steps will show you how to build Portal2D on your machine.

 ### Dependencies
 This project uses SFML for rendering.
 To get SFML on your computer you can